suissa/mean-seed/README.md

 ### Running the app

-Runs like a typical express app:
+Runs like a typical node app:

     node app.js